Coauthor Irina Rotenko

 The second breeding female, that walked together with Torn Ear, gave birth around 3rd May (on 13th May we found her den with 9 pups about 10 days old), and the new adult male served for her (see the photos below).
 This subfamily of the Torn Ear breeding group (hereafter the first subfamily) moved for about 1.5 km after we discovered their active den.

-Moreover, on 18th of May we photographed one more heavily pregnant female (not Torn Ear) at the distance of about 800 meters from the discovered den (see the photo below).
+Moreover, on 18th of May we photographed one more heavily pregnant female (not Torn Ear) at the distance of about 800 meters from the discovered den (see the pregnant female in the photo below).
 That still pregnant female was plausibly one of the three wolves, which seemingly disappeared in the early April.
-May be they still stayed not faraway, but we did not know.
-So, anyway, in May 2020 in the Torn Ear pack there were at least two breeding mothers with their litters.
+Maybe they still stayed not faraway, but we did not know.
 This pregnant female plausibly gave birth on 19th or 20th of May, because on 21st May we found all the features of presence of one more den with pups there on the distance about 1-2 km from the first discovered active den.
 Another male served for this mother.
 That was the third founding male in the Torn Ear breeding group in May 2020.

 In the conclusion, we would like to say that the presented multiannual example of out-rule packing and breeding in wolves suggests that the given story is not something abnormal, exceptional or extraordinary.
-The phenomenon of multi-breeding and presence of several (2 or even 3) big males in one breeding group of wolves, which are playing a founding role in the pack breeding was repeated across this story from year to year with changing composition of the pack.
+The phenomenon of pack multi-breeding and presence of several (2 or even 3) big males in one breeding group of wolves, which are playing a founding role in the pack breeding, was repeated across this story from year to year with changing composition of the pack.
 Therefore it is quite opposite, the revealed phenomenon looks like something usual, common and routine.

 Also, here it is worthwhile mentioning one our hypothesis on multi-breeding in a wolf pack relating presence of either merely one or several founding males in the pack.
 Our (still insufficient) data suggest that in case a leading individual in a wolf pack is a female, there can be not only one but two or even three founding males if double or triple breeding happens in the pack.
-Two founding males looks like a norm more or less in such a case, and there can be even three such males.
+Two founding males look like a norm in such a case, and there can be even three such males.
 When a male leads a pack, a founding male is mainly one even in a case of multi-breeding.